evolbioinfo/goalign/docs/commands/reformat.md

-  fasta       Reformats an input alignment into Fasta nexus       Reformats an input alignment into nexus phylip      Reformats an input alignment into Phylip tnt         Reformats an input alignment into input data for TNT
+  fasta       Reformats an input alignment into Fasta nexus       Reformats an input alignment into nexus phylip      Reformats an input alignment into Phylip paml        Reformats an input alignment into input data for PAML tnt         Reformats an input alignment into input data for TNT

 Flags: